LekoArts/gatsby-starter-portfolio-cara/README.md

 If you want to quickly bootstrap a design/photography portfolio or use it as a foundation for your personal site the *gatsby-starter-portfolio* are a perfect fit for you!
 The project's goal is to offer minimalistic and fast websites.

 I hope you like my starters and create something awesome!
 To see some of my work you can visit my [website](https://www.lekoarts.de) or support me on [Patreon](https://www.patreon.com/lekoarts) to get some neat rewards (4K images, project files, tutorial insights).
+Every pledge on Patreon helps me creating more free starters!

 Also check out the other *gatsby-starter-portfolio*:
 - [gatsby-starter-portfolio-emma](https://github.com/LeKoArts/gatsby-starter-portfolio-emma)